Skip to content

 How does Tenable WAS compare to alternatives?

-Tenable WAS differentiates through integration with Tenable’s Attack Surface Management for automatic web app discovery, correlation with infrastructure vulnerability data, and per-FQDN pricing starting at $3,578/year.
+Tenable WAS differentiates through integration with Tenable’s Attack Surface Management for automatic web app discovery, correlation with infrastructure vulnerability data, and per-FQDN pricing.